 Christmas Tree Food Recipe

 - 1/2 tsp.
 Borax (found in the laundry aisle!)

 - 1 tsp.
 Chelated Iron

-Make a fresh cut on the bottom of your Xmas tree with a saw.
+Prior to cutting the tree mix your Christmas tree food fireproofing ingredients.
+Fill a two-gallon bucket with hot water to within one inch of the top then add ingredients and mix well.
+Make a fresh cut on the bottom of your Christmas tree with a saw.
 Try to cut level taking off at least one inch.
-Immediately after you cut the tree mix your fireproofing ingredients.
-Fill a two-gallon bucket with hot water to within one inch of the top then add ingredients and mix well.
 Immediately stand the tree in this solution and let it sit for 24 hours.

-Every day without exception, the well of the tree stand must be “TOPPED-UP” with the solution from the two-gallon bucket.
+Every day without exception, the well of the tree stand must be “TOPPED-UP” with the Christmas tree food solution from the two-gallon bucket.

-Follow these simple directions & your tree will be fireproofed. (as Fireproof as possible!)
-It may save your home and family from those fire tragedies we always hear about around the holidays!
+Follow these simple directions and help fire proof your Christmas tree (as fireproof as possible, that is!) so it will last through the holiday.
+It may save your home and family from those fire tragedies we always hear about around the holidays.

 The corn syrup provides the sugar necessary to allow the base of the tree to take up water.
 Up to 1.5 gallons of water can be taken up by the tree over a two week period.
 Boron in the “Borax” allows the tree to move the water and sugar out to every branch and needles in your tree.